Matt-Wilshaw/roots-and-shoots/README.md

 ## Code

 [HTML 5](https://www.w3schools.com/html/)
-- HTML for the semantic element of the website
+- HTML for the semantic element of the website.

 [CSS 3](https://www.w3schools.com/css/)
-- CSS for styling the website
+- CSS for styling the website.

 [FlatPickR](https://flatpickr.js.org/)
-- For use with the DatePicker on the site.
+- For use with the DatePicker on the site for the subscribe form.

 [Font Awesome](https://fontawesome.com/)
-- Icons that are used for the website.
+- Icons that are used for the website, social media buttons.

 [BootStrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/)
-- Defined Libraries for a responsive site.
+- Defined Libraries for a responsive site, cards, containers.

 [Lightbox](https://trvswgnr.github.io/bs5-lightbox/#installation)
-- Gallery viewer for gallery.html
+- Gallery viewer for gallery.html, providing a responsive interactive feel.

 ## Text

 [Google](https://fonts.google.com/)
-- Google fonts for a customised look
+- Google fonts for a customised look of fonts.

 ## Media

 **Google Maps**
-- Interactive Map
+- Interactive Map for the events.html

 **Microsoft Windows (11 Home edition(ver 10.0.26100))**
 - Operation system